wtetsu/gaze/README.md

 The above command is equivalent to `gaze a.py -c 'python "{{file}}"'`.

-You can display the default YAML configuration by `gaze -y`.
+You can view the default YAML configuration using `gaze -y`.

 ```yaml
 commands: